-VOTER - for the purpose of determining eligibility to sign a nominating petition or a petition proposing a public question, the terms "voter," "registered voter," "qualified voter," "legal voter," "elector," "qualified elector," "primary elector" and "qualified primary elector" as used in the Illinois Election Code or in another statute shall mean a person who is registered to vote at the address shown opposite his signature on the petition or was registered to vote at such address when he signed the petition.
-Any person, otherwise qualified under this under Article 3 of the Election Code, who has not moved to another residence but whose address has changed as a result of implementation of a 9-1-1 emergency telephone system shall be considered a "voter," "registered voter," "qualified voter," "legal voter," "elector," "qualified elector," "for an "qualified primary elector," "address for an address of a "voter," "registered voter," "qualified voter," "legal voter," "elector," "elector," "qualified elector," "address of a state of a "voter," "registered voter," "qualified voter," "legal voter," "elector," "elector," "gualified elector," "for an "qualified primary elector," "for a state of the petitor of a 9-1-1.
+VOTER - for the purpose of determining eligibility to sign a nominating petition or a petition proposing a public question, the terms "voter," "registered voter," "qualified voter," "legal voter," "elector," "qualified elector," "primary elector" and "qualified primary elector" as used in the Election Code or in another statute shall mean a person who is registered to vote at the address shown opposite his signature on the petition or was registered to vote at such address when he signed the petition.
+Any person, otherwise qualified under this under Article 3 of the Election Code, who has not moved to another residence but whose address has changed as a result of implementation of a 9-1-1 emergency telephone system shall be considered a "voter," "registered voter," "qualified voter," "legal voter," "elector," "qualified elector," "primary elector" and "qualified primary elector."
+(10 ILCS 5/3-1.2)